Paul McCartney: Girlfriends and wives

-They had four children—Linda's daughter Heather (legally adopted by Paul), Mary, Stella, and James—and remained married until Linda's death from breast cancer at age 56 in 1998.
+Paul and Linda had four children—Linda's daughter Heather (legally adopted by Paul), Mary, Stella, and James—and remained married until Linda's death from breast cancer at age 56 in 1998.
 After Linda died, Paul said, "I got a counsellor because I knew that I would need some help.
 He was great, particularly in helping me get rid of my guilt [about wishing I'd been] perfect all the time ... a real bugger.
 But then I thought, hang on a minute.
 We're just human.
 That was the beautiful thing about our marriage.
 We were just a boyfriend and girlfriend having babies."

-Heather Mills

 In 2002, McCartney married Heather Mills, a former model and anti-landmine campaigner.
 In 2003, the couple had a child, Beatrice Milly, named in honour of Mills's late mother and one of McCartney's aunts.
 They separated in April 2006 and divorced acrimoniously in May 2008.
 In 2004, he commented on media animosity toward his partners: "[the British public] didn't like me giving up on Jane Asher ...
 I married [Linda], a New York divorcee with a child, and at the time they didn't like that".

-Nancy Shevell

 McCartney married New Yorker Nancy Shevell in a civil ceremony at Marylebone Town Hall, London, on 9 October 2011.
 The wedding was a modest event attended by a group of about 30 relatives and friends.
 The couple had been together since November 2007.
 Shevell is vice-president of a family-owned transportation conglomerate which owns New England Motor Freight.
 She is a former member of the board of the New York area's Metropolitan Transportation Authority.
 Shevell is about 18 years younger than McCartney.
 They had known each other for about 20 years prior to marrying, having met because both had homes in the Hamptons.